Yelp/yelp_kafka/docs/source/getting_started.rst

 Scribe cluster
 --------------

-Yelp_Kafka provides some helper functions to interact with the scribe Kafka cluster.
+Yelp_Kafka provides some helper functions to interact with the scribe Kafka clusters.
 Scribe Kafka is a dedicated cluster for scribe streams.
 This cluster contains all the logs from our scribe infrastructure.
 This has to be considered as a readonly cluster.
 In fact, no producers other than Sekretar are allowed to connect to this cluster, create new topics or write messages to it.